What is TPO-antibodies?

 You can support a balanced immune and thyroid response by reducing the triggers that lead to autoantibody production.

-Manage systemic inflammation: Reducing processed sugars and inflammatory oils can help lower the "noise" in your immune system.
+Manage systemic inflammation: Reducing processed sugars and inflammatory oils can help lower background immune activity over time.

-Prioritize recovery: Chronic stress is a major trigger for immune confusion.
+Prioritize recovery: Chronic stress is one of the more consistent triggers for autoimmune activity.
 Daily relaxation and consistent sleep are essential for thyroid protection.

 Disclaimer: These results should always be discussed with a healthcare professional.
 This guide is for informational purposes and is not medical advice.